 Can’t get enough of this summery ingredient?
 Try out some other tasty recipes in our round up of the best dishes that feature sweet corn.

 What’s your favorite way to prepare a pasta salad?
 We can’t get enough of them!
 Try our Sicilian pasta salad for a unique spin on a traditional dish with bold Mediterranean flavors.
-Share your tips and favorites in the comments below!
+Or try some of these other tasty varieties:

 Don’t forget to Pin It!